Non-Economic Damages in Medford Personal Injury Cases

 - Stress, emotional trauma, and other psychological harm

-It should be noted, however, that in most personal injury cases punitive damages are not a factor.
+It should be noted, however, that in most civil claims, punitive damages are not a factor.
 Generally, the behavior which gives rise to a personal injury does not rise to a level warranting punitive damages.

 Since non-economic damages in Medford personal injury cases are extremely difficult to quantify, they could sometimes present the potential for frivolous lawsuits and excessive damage awards.
 In 2005, the Supreme Court of the United States handed down a decision establishing specific guidelines to limit punitive damages.